-The disadvantages of owner-controlled insurances include (this is not an exhaustive list):
+Disadvantages The disadvantages of owner-controlled insurances include (this is not an of ownerexhaustive list): controlled There is no reduction to Contractor's general insurance policy premium insurance when one project is excluded from insurance cover.
+This is because contractors normally carry a block of insurance for all of their projects and the premiums charged will not significantly change because one project is excluded.
+There is no claims history and therefore the insurer is likely to load the premiums charged to the Employer as the policy taken out is a once-off owner-controlled insurance policy.
+Alternatively, if the insurer makes the premium for owner-controlled insurance economical Employer carries very high excesses.
+Similarly, the benefit of a discount for bulk continuous business, as a Contractor would likely get, will not arise.
+The cost of site security tends to be higher on owner-controlled insurance.
+This is because insurers will seek to minimise their risk exposure as much as possible in a situation where an Employer has very little commercial leverage because of the once-off nature of the insurance requirement.
+Owner-controlled insurances must be tendered for separately in an open

-- There is no reduction to Contractor's general insurance policy premium when one project is excluded from insurance cover.
-This is because contractors normally carry a block of insurance for all of their projects and the premiums charged will not significantly change because one project is excluded. - There is no claims history and therefore the insurer is likely to load the premiums charged to the Employer as the policy taken out is a once-off owner-controlled insurance policy.
-Alternatively, if the insurer makes the premium for owner-controlled insurance economical Employer carries very high excesses. - Similarly, the benefit of a discount for bulk continuous business, as a Contractor would likely get, will not arise. - The cost of site security tends to be higher on owner-controlled insurance.
-This is because insurers will seek to minimise their risk exposure as much as possible in a situation where an Employer has very little commercial leverage because of the once-off nature of the insurance requirement. - Owner-controlled insurances must be tendered for separately in an open transparent and competitive way which will involve an additional administrative function and cost. - The scope of the insurance contract may be very difficult to define at tender stage as the Contractor will not be known and additional costs will probably arise later when the insurers know who the Contractor and subcontractors are, or else a very significant premium will be charged for such unknowns at the outset.
+- transparent and competitive way which will involve an additional administrative function and cost.
+The scope of the insurance contract may be very difficult to define at tender stage as the Contractor will not be known and additional costs will - tender stage as the Contractor will not be known and additional costs will probably arise later when the insurers know who the Contractor and subcontractors are, or else a very significant premium will be charged for such unknowns at the outset.